wkadams05/props/README.md

 # Props - Property Access Utility for Java

-"Props" is a small but useful Java utility which makes property access from/to type-less context easy and safe.
+_Props_ is a small but useful Java utility which makes property access from/to type-less context easy and safe.
 Code gets shorter, simpler, maintainable and flawless.

 For example, the following code is a common pattern of accessing data from/to Java properties (java.util.Properties).
 ```java